nidzo732/NetWork/_sources/InnerWorkings.txt

 NetWork relies heavily on network communication.
 Classes used for networking are defined in :py:mod:`NetWork.networking`.

 When communicating all parts of the framework use the :py:class:`NetWork.networking.NWSocket` class, this class is set to the default socket class in NetWork (currently that's :py:class:`NetWork.networking.NWSocketTCP`).
+There are also classes for secure communication using AES encryption and HMAC verification.

 The default class can be changed to adapt to various types of networks, but all networking classes must implement certain methods and must be self contained, when adapting to another network, no part of NetWork should be changed but the :py:mod:`NetWork.networking module`.